 We want to change this.
 By establishing a safe space for vulnerable women and their children in the multicultural and economically deprived Tepecik neighbourhood of Zetyinlik we will work together to preserve their dignity and develop a secure livelihood.

 There are many people, foundations, partners and sponsors pitching in.
 Together we get the community center up and running, help women and children to be safe and have an independent life so they can integrate into local society and so the children can go to school.
 To further develop our programs and enhance our impact, we continuously look for new partnerships and sponsors.
 Feel free to get in touch and discuss the possibilities: firstname.lastname@example.org.
 For now we especially would like to thank:

 BMZ and GIZ | The project “Improving social services of community centres for refugees and host communities in Turkey” is financed by the German Federal Ministry for Economic Cooperation and Development and implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit.

 1. DONATE Any money you are able to provide will go directly to: the rent of our Community Center; school fees and books for the kids; materials and sewing machines for women who will be trained to seamstresses; food and sanitary delivery to self-made camp’s and kitchen costs.
 So every donation or donating on a monthly basis is more than welcome.
 You can make a donation directly at our centre or by following this link.

-2. VOLUNTEER.
-People who want to stick out their hands are very welcome.
+2. VOLUNTEER People who want to stick out their hands are very welcome.
 We do have two basic rules.
-You have to stay at least 7 days full time and do your own crowd funding and bring money with you to spend on the project.
-Supply now and we will answer all your questions.
+You have to stay at least 7 days full time, do your own crowd funding and bring money with you to spend on the project.
+Apply now and we will answer all your questions.